English PEN: History

-English PEN was founded in London by novelist Catherine Amy Dawson Scott in 1921, with John Galsworthy as president, and May Sinclair, Radclyffe Hall, Vera Brittain, Bertrand Russell, E. M. Forster, W. B. Yeats, Joseph Conrad and H. G. Wells as founding members.
+English PEN was founded by novelist Catherine Amy Dawson Scott in 1921.
+Its inaugural meeting, at which John Galsworthy was appointed president, was held at the Florence Restaurant in Soho on 5 October 1921.
+Forty-one writers, in addition to Catherine Dawson Scott and her daughter Marjorie, attended this Foundation Dinner, and all joined the club, becoming known as Foundation Members.
+They included Austin Harrison, F. Tennyson Jesse, May Sinclair and Rebecca West.

 The acronym behind the P.E.N.
 Club, as it was then known, stood for: Poets, Playwrights, Editors, Essayists and Novelists.
 Dawson Scott envisioned a club that would connect writers worldwide to create a common meeting ground in every country for all writers.

 Dawson Scott's hopes of establishing an international network of writers were swiftly realised.
 Within three years, there were 19 PEN clubs around the world.
 The first meeting of what would become the annual PEN Congress was held in London in May 1923, and was attended by representatives from 11 countries.
 With an ever-growing number of members worldwide, it became necessary to establish some guiding principles for the organisation, and the first version of the PEN Charter principles was passed at the 1927 Congress in Brussels.

 In 1940, English PEN published its "Appeal to the Conscience of the World" letter, a plea for the protection of freedom of expression written by English PEN's first woman president, Storm Jameson, and co-signed by English writers including Vita Sackville-West, E. M. Forster, H. G. Wells, Vera Brittain, and Rebecca West.

-Following the World War II, English PEN played a significant role in the emerging discourse around human rights, and was the first organisation to frame freedom of expression as a necessary precondition to literary creation.
+Following World War II, English PEN played a significant role in the emerging discourse around human rights, and was the first organisation to frame freedom of expression as a necessary precondition to literary creation.
 PEN International gained advisory status to the United Nations and worked with UNESCO on various initiatives.
 It continued to expand with new centres opening across the world, and continued to fight for the rights of imprisoned writers, writers in exile, and censored writers.

 English PEN celebrated its centenary in 2021.
 "Common Currency", the title of the centenary events, is taken from the PEN Charter: "Literature knows no frontiers and must remain a common currency among people in spite of political or national upheavals."
-The centenary programme includes events, residencies and workshops online and across the UK, culminating with a three-day festival of free thinking at London's Southbank Centre in September 2021.
+The centenary programme included events, residencies and workshops online and across the UK, culminating with a three-day festival of free thinking at London's Southbank Centre in September 2021.

 In December 2021, having served as a trustee of English PEN since 2019, Ruth Borthwick was named as its chair, taking over the position from Maureen Freely, with Aki Schilz as vice-chair, taking over from Claire Armitstead.